elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 4. **Iterative improvements** across nearly all apps
 5. **The latest hardware support** with a new Linux kernel and hardware enablement stack

+If you're just interested in downloading it, head on over to [elementary.io] to get yourself a copy or open AppCenter on Juno and hit "Update All".
+If you want to read about the changes, carry on.

 ## What's in a Name and Number?

 We detailed our shift in the numbering scheme from the 0.x of old to Juno being elementary OS 5 when we announced it back in October.
 In the same vein, Hera builds on the new numbering scheme.